 Harriet H. Werley Award

-A cash prize is presented to the paper presented at the AMIA Annual Symposium with a nurse as first author that is judged to make the greatest contribution to advancing the field of nursing informatics.
+Honors a nurse who is the first author of a paper presented at the AMIA Annual Symposium that is judged to make the greatest contribution to advancing the field of nursing informatics.
 The candidate papers are recommended by the AMIA Annual Symposium Scientific Program Committee, and the selection of the recipient is made by a special committee within the AMIA Nursing Informatics Working Group.

 - 2015 - Patricia C. Dykes, DNSc, FACMI

 - 2013 - Adriana Arcia, Method for the Development of Data Visualizations for Community Members with Varying Levels of Health Literacy

 - 2012 - Constance Johnson, A Usability Problem: Conveying Health Risks to Consumers on the Internet

 - 2011 - In Search of Common Ground in Hand-off Documentation in an Intensive Care Unit, S. Collins, L. Mamykina, D. Jordan, D. Stein, A. Shin, P. Reyfman, D. Kaufman, Columbia University

 - 2010 - Building an Ontology for Pressure Ulcer Risk Assessment to Allow Data Sharing and Comparisons Across Hospitals, H. Kim, University of California, San Diego; J. Choi, L. Secalag, Spaulding Rehabilitation Hospital; L. Dibsie, UCSD Medical Center; A. Boxwala, L. Ohno-Machado, University of California, San Diego

 - 2009 - Fall TIPS: Strategies to Promote Adoption and Use of a Fall Prevention Toolkit, Patricia C. Dykes, Partners HealthCare System, Inc